joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 ```

 The `AssertionError` object has three properties: `actual`, `expected`, and `message`.
-We can use only the `message` property to log a consice error for each test that fails:
+We can use only the `message` property to log a concise error for each test that fails:

 ```js
 try {